Are you on the hunt for the perfect engagement ring but don't want to break the bank?

-Moissanite rings make a fine choice for someone who wants an alternative to the diamond.
-Perhaps they want something different, or perhaps they're looking for something more affordable that looks like a real diamond.
+Yes, moissanite rings make a fine choice for someone who wants an alternative to a diamond ring.
+Like me, perhaps you want something different, or perhaps you're looking for something more affordable that looks close enough to a real diamond.

-One of the measurements we used in determining if a gemstone is fit for engagement or wedding ring purposes, is to measure it on the Moh scale.
+One of the measurements I used in determining if a gemstone is fit for engagement or wedding ring purposes, is to measure it on the Moh scale.
 The Mineral of Hardness scale assesses to the hardness and durability of all minerals.

 Moissanites aren't changed by heat like diamonds, so there's no need to worry about a jeweler's torch altering it during repairs.
 They are also brighter and flashier than diamonds, especially in sunlight.
 Some find it a bit too much for everyday wear, so you should see videos of moissanite in the sunlight before choosing it as an engagement ring.

 The main drawback to having a moissanite ring is that it doesn't usually have a trade in value and it's almost as expensive as a real diamond.
 Natural diamonds have both trade-in and investment values.
-For diamond engagement rings with a trade-in benefit, check out James Allen's lifetime upgrade benefits here.
+For places to buy diamond engagement rings with a trade-in benefit, check out James Allen's lifetime upgrade benefits here.

 Are Moissanite Rings More Expensive Than Diamond Rings?

-A nice quality one carat moissanite should only set you back about $500, while the average price of a high quality diamond is $4,000.
-But the price of moissanite engagement rings depend on the company and if it's a premium moissanite.
+For example, a nice quality one carat moissanite should only set you back about $500, while the average price of a high quality one carat diamond is $4,000.
+Additionally, the price of moissanite engagement rings depend on the company and if it's a premium moissanite.

 What Should You Look For When Buying Moissanite Rings Online?

 Moissanite cut refers to the proportions and symmetry that allow light to pass through displaying brilliance and fire.
 Brilliance is the white light in a sparkle and fire is the rainbow light.
-Premium quality moissanite like the Forever One Moissanite from Charles and Colvard is cut the strict proportions that moissanites need in order to shine bright.
+Premium quality moissanite like the Forever One Moissanite from Charles and Colvard is cut from the strict proportions that moissanites need in order to shine bright.

 Moissanites actually shine brighter than a diamond, which some actually find distracting, or even tacky.
 Diamonds have a refractive index of 2.4 and moissanites have a refractive index of 2.6, making the brilliance more intense than a diamond.